tnebooks/12th-biology/content.en/botany/plant-breeding/_index.md

 Introduction may be classified as Primary introduction and Secondary introduction

-(1) **Primary introduction** - When the introduced variety is well adapted to the new environment without any alternation to the original genotype.
+1. **Primary introduction** - When the introduced variety is well adapted to the new environment without any alternation to the original genotype.

-(2) **Secondary introduction** - When the introduced variety is subjected to selection to isolate a superior variety and hybridized with a local variety to transfer one or a few characters to them.
+2. **Secondary introduction** - When the introduced variety is subjected to selection to isolate a superior variety and hybridized with a local variety to transfer one or a few characters to them.
 The botanical gardens in different parts of the world also played a significant role in plant introduction.
-Example : Tea varieties collected from China and North East India initially grown in Botanical Garden of Kolkata from which appropriate clones have selected and introduced to different parts of India.
+   **Example :** Tea varieties collected from China and North East India initially grown in Botanical Garden of Kolkata from which appropriate clones have selected and introduced to different parts of India.

 ### Selection
 Selection is the choice of certain individuals from a mixed population for a one or more desirable traits.
 Selection is the oldest and basic method of plant breeding.
 There are two main types of Selection.